When you add a dataset, the application automatically suggests one of the supported semantic types for each column.

 - Select one of the suggestions, based on the matching percentage with your column.

-- Start typing the name of the type that you think would be appropriate in the Find another semantic type field.
+- Start typing the name of the type that you think would be appropriate in the Find a semantic type field.

 Click the Job Title type

 from the suggestions in this case.

 According to the statistics, this semantic type corresponds most closely to the values contained in the column.

 Job Title, as you can see in the header of the job column.

 Every time that the semantic type of a column is modified, the dataset quality is calculated again.